tastejs/todomvc/README.md

 <li>Add a Todo app for those that are missing one altogether or don't have an officially'endorsed' implementation.</li>
 </ul>

-The initial result of my efforts is TodoMVC - a library of (almost) consistent Todo examples for MVC frameworks which include:
+The initial result of my efforts is TodoMVC - a library of (almost) consistent Todo demo apps for MVC frameworks which include:

 <ul>
 <li>SproutCore 2.0</li>